jotaijs/jotai-devtools/README.md

 _Please note that this version does *NOT* work with the V1 API of Jotai_.

-Find the official migration guide is available on [jotai.org](https://jotai.org/docs/guides/migrating-to-v2-api)
+Find the official migration guide on [jotai.org](https://jotai.org/docs/guides/migrating-to-v2-api)

 ## Setup